North Shore, California: Gus Eiler's Date Palm Beach

-The Coachella Canal began construction in the 1930s.
-Trenching was done north of the town of North Shore.
+1920s

 A handful of communities were established along the Salton Sea shoreline.
 Among the first, and certainly the first on the northern shore, was Date Palm Beach.
-In 1926, Gus Eilers (with the help of promoter John Goldthwaite) acquired land from the Southern Pacific Railroad near the Mortmere train station.
+In 1926, Gus Eilers, with the help of promoter John Goldthwaite, acquired land from the Southern Pacific Railroad near the Mortmere train station.
 Eilers planned for an exotic escape, using Egyptian motifs and Middle Eastern architecture.

+1930s

 The first small building and pier were constructed in 1930.
 In 1932, Eilers moved two Olympic cottages from Los Angeles; they served as the first guest houses in Date Palm Beach.
 Soon, a new pier was erected.
-Eilers' wife and children joined him in 1934 to run the business, and Date Palm Beach did well through World War II, when soldiers visited from nearby bases.
+Eilers' wife and children joined him in 1934 to run the business.

-WW2
+The Coachella Canal began construction in the 1930s.
+Trenching was done north of the town of North Shore at the base of the Mecca Hills.

+1940s

-The Desert Training Center was established by Major General George S. Patton, Jr. in response to a need to train American combat troops for battle in North Africa during World War II.
-The camp, which began operation in 1942, covered 18,000 square miles (47,000 km2).
+In 1942, the Desert Training Center began operation.
+It was established by Major General George S. Patton, Jr. in response to a need to train American combat troops for battle in North Africa during World War II.
+It covered 18,000 square miles (47,000 km2).
 It was the largest military training ground ever to exist.
-Over one million men were trained at the eleven sub-camps scattered throughout the Coachella Valley.
-Soldiers would come visit Date Palm Beach in the town of North Shore for recreational activities.
+Over one million men were trained at the eleven sub-camps scattered throughout the California Desert.
+Soldiers from the nearby Camp Young HQ or Thermal Army Air Field would come visit Date Palm Beach in the town of North Shore for recreational activities.

-Ray Ryan & Trav Rogers

 In 1946, the Eilers family sold Date Palm Beach to C. Roy Hunter, who renamed the place Desert Beach.
 The Desert Beach Yacht Club was established.
-In 1948, the sea's level began to rise.

-The Coachella Canal was completed in 1949.
+In 1949, the Coachella Canal was completed.

+1950s

 By 1953, all improvements along the waterfront were a total loss.
 Litigation was brought against the Coachella Valley Water District and the Imperial Irrigation District, but Hunter died before the case was decided in 1960, in favor of Desert Beach's new owners.

+The Salton Sea State Recreation Area was established in 1955 and is still in operation today.

-Major development began in 1958 when developers Ray Ryan and Trav Rogers purchased a tract of land about a half mile north of Desert Beach to begin construction on "North Shore."
-Plots of land were sold, and in 1960 construction was started on the North Shore Beach & Yacht Club (designed by Albert Frey) and the North Shore Motel.
+Major development began in 1958 when developers Ray Ryan and Trav Rogers purchased a tract of land about a half mile north of Desert Beach to begin construction on "North Shore".
+Plots of land were sold.

+Golden Decade

+1960s

+In 1960, construction was started on the North Shore Beach & Yacht Club and the North Shore Motel, designed by Albert Frey.
 Both opened in 1962, and North Shore's marina was one of the largest in Southern California.
-For several years, North Shore was a popular place for celebrities like the Beach Boys and Jerry Lewis.
-Unfortunately, like other communities around the Salton Sea, fluctuating water levels, increasing salinity, and contamination of the waters plagued North Shore.
-A flood in 1981 destroyed the jetty, rendering the marina unusable, and in 1984, the Yacht Club closed.
+For several years, North Shore was a popular place for celebrities like the Beach Boys, Jerry Lewis, Frank Sinatra, and others.

+Developers Ray Ryan and Trav Rogers promoted the Salton Sea as "California's inland sea" and a desert paradise.
+Travel magazines, newspapers, and advertisements highlighted fishing tournaments, boating events, and celebrity appearances.
+This "glamorous getaway" image boosted visitor numbers far beyond what Yosemite, could attract at the time.
+Annual visitors to the Salton Sea reached over 1.5 million, compared to Yosemite's roughly 1 million in the 1960s.